dmitrijmangul/test_task_RnD_ITRex/README.md

 Instructions:
 * open a Command Prompt
 * enter the name of the interpreter (python)
-* enter the path of the script separated by a space
+* enter the path to the script after a space
-* enter the path to the first file separated by a space
+* enter the path to the first file after a space
-* enter the path to the second file separated by a space
+* enter the path to the second file after a space
 * run the line

 Input format: \